joshenders/bcv/README.md

-# BCV: Busca y captura el virus (Search and arrest the virus)
+# BCV: Busca y Captura para el Virus (Search and arrest the virus)

 _A tool for GPS tracking of healthcare workers so as to empower and automated epidemiological contact-tracing_

 ## Quick-links

-- To register as a participant: [REGISTRATION INSTRUCTIONS](https://datacat.cc/bcv/)
+- To register as a participant: [REGISTRATION LINK](https://datacat.cc/bcv/)
-- Instructions for setting up phone after regisration: [PHONE INSTRUCTIONS](guias/phone_documentation.md)
+- Instructions for setting up phone after registration: [PHONE INSTRUCTIONS](guias/phone_documentation.md)

 ## Overview

 Healthcare workers are especially high-risk for COVID-19 infection.
 By extension, their contacts (including those they live with, those they treat, those from whom they shop, etc.) are also at high-risk of infection.
-Protecting healthcare workers’ contacts is vital to supporting their work, as well as to preventing largespread disease transmission from HCWs to society.
+Protecting healthcare workers’ contacts is vital to supporting their work, as well as to preventing large-spread disease transmission from HCWs to society.
 We will passively track healthcare workers’ locations via smartphone so that when a healthcare worker tests positive, retrospective epidemiological investigation (contact-tracing) can be rapid, accurate, and automated.

+- Collecting location data on healthcare workers serves two purposes:
+  1. **To protect the HCW**: If one of yotheirur colleagues becomes ill, we will know if/when the HCW had contact with them (and therefore, if the HCW is at risk and requires screening or confinement)
+  2. **To protect the HCW's contacts**: If you yourself become ill, we will know who you might have infected, and can therefore perform screening.

 ## Steps / Protocol